kingluddite/web-dev-notes/full-stack/meteor/udemy/full-stack-web-apps-with-meteor-and-react/style-react-components/10-dynamic-classes-scss-functions.md

 ```

 ## Exercise
-Add three selectors for our three BEM modifiers.
-Green for 1st, blue for second and red for third
+Add three selectors for our three BEM modifiers

+* Green for 1st
+* Blue for second
+* Red for third

 ### Solution
 `_item.scss`